 At Cabot Primary School, we aim to prepare our learners for their future by giving them the opportunities to be responsible, competent, confident and creative users of information and communication technology whilst they gain knowledge, and develop skills that will equip them for an ever changing digital world.
 Knowledge and understanding of ICT is of increasing importance for children’s future both at home and for employment.
-Our curriculum is in line with the 2014 National Curriculum for Computing, and aims to provide an excellent computing education which equips all children to use computational thinking and creativity to understand and change the world.
+Our curriculum is in line with the 2014 National Curriculum for Computing and the EYFS 2020 curriculum, and aims to provide an excellent computing education which equips all children (including those who are disadvantaged) to use computational thinking and creativity to understand and change the world.
 The curriculum will teach children key knowledge about how computers and computer systems work, and how they are designed and programmed.
 Learners will have the opportunity to gain an understanding of computational systems of all kinds, whether or not they include computers.
 Our intention is that computing also supports children’s creativity and cross curricular learning to engage children and enrich their experiences in school.

-By the time they leave Cabot Primary School, children will have gained key knowledge and skills in the three main areas of the computing curriculum: computer science (programming and understanding how digital systems work), information technology (using computer systems to store, retrieve and send information) and digital literacy (evaluating digital content and using technology safely and respectfully).
+By the time they leave Cabot Primary School, the cultural capital the children will have gained will be in the key knowledge and skills in the three main areas of the computing curriculum: computer science (programming and understanding how digital systems work), information technology (using computer systems to store, retrieve and send information) and digital literacy (evaluating digital content and using technology safely and respectfully).
 The objectives within each strand support the development of learning across the key stages, ensuring a solid grounding for future learning and beyond.